-As the original post for my free resources has become too large to add more images to, I have decided to split the images into two posts, this one for Text based images such as Link buttons, Headings and Tailenders, and the original for Object images.
+As the original post for my free resources has become too large to add more images to, I split the images into two posts, this one for Text based images such as Link buttons, Headings and Tailenders, and the original post is for Object images.

 Need a set of buttons to link your posts in a series, to link to audio or video, to link to a provide listing?
 Here is a set of green buttons - leave a comment to ask if you need extras to match these.
 Just use the buttons in your posts and click on the link icon to set up the link URL.